voschezang/coding-handbook/metaphysics/worldmap.md

 1. The world consists of uniformity and **disturbance**.
 2. Distrurbance can have **structure** or no structure (chaos).
 Structures may be created or destroyed.
+3. Structure can be **dynamic** or **static**.
-3. Structures are interpreted as **entities** and **organizations**.
+4. Static structures are interpreted as **entities** and **organizations**.
-  4. Entities are defined through difference (boundaries).
+  5. Entities are defined through difference (boundaries).
 They have a beginning and ending.
 An inside and an outside.
-  5. Entities have an internal organization.
+  6. Entities have an internal organization.
-  6. Organizations are connections of entities.
+  7. Organizations are connections of entities.
 Entities are connected to other entities.
-  7. The function of organizations is their desire.
+  8. The function of organizations is their desire.
-8. **Entities** are subject to forces.
+9. **Entities** are subject to forces.
-9. **Agents** are entities that act.
+10. **Agents** are entities that act.
-  10. Acting is either goal-oriented, relation-oriented or self-expression.
+  11. Acting is either goal-oriented, relation-oriented or self-expression.
-  11. Agents have experience.
+  12. Agents have experience.
-  12. Experience is a result of quality, sensitivity and dynamics.
+  13. Experience is a result of quality, sensitivity and dynamics.
-13. Quality is dynamic, static or absent.
+14. Quality is dynamic, static or absent.